Nolan Ryan: Texas Rangers (1989–1993)

 Ryan left Houston after a contract dispute following the 1988 season and signed with the Texas Rangers at age 42.
 He became the first player to play for all four MLB original expansion teams: the Mets, Angels, Houston Colt .45s/ Astros and Washington Senators/Texas Rangers.
 (Ryan was joined in this category by Darren Oliver, who made his major league debut as Ryan's teammate in September 1993.
 Oliver's father Bob had also been a teammate of Ryan's, with the Angels from 1972 to 1974.)
 In 1989, he went 16–10 and led the league with 301 strikeouts.
 Against the Oakland Athletics on August 22, Ryan struck out Rickey Henderson, becoming the only pitcher to record 5,000 career strikeouts.
 Following the game, Henderson was quoted as saying, "If he ain't struck you out, then you ain't nobody."
 His 4,999th and 5,001st strikeouts were against the same man, Athletics catcher Ron Hassey.
 Two years later, at 44, Ryan finished fifth in the league in ERA (2.91) and third in strikeouts (203).

-In 1990, Ryan threw his sixth no-hitter on June 11 against the Athletics, and earned his 300th win on July 31 against the Milwaukee Brewers.
+In 1990, Ryan threw his sixth no-hitter on June 11 against the Athletics, and earned his 300th win on July 31 against the Milwaukee Brewers, and was named The Sporting News Sportsman of the Year.
 On May 1, 1991, at age 44, Ryan extended his record by throwing the seventh no-hitter of his career, striking out Roberto Alomar of the Toronto Blue Jays for the final out.
 On August 6, 1992, Ryan had the only ejection of his career after engaging in a shouting match with Oakland Athletics outfielder Willie Wilson with two outs in the eighth inning.

 Before the 1993 season began, Ryan announced that he would retire as a player at the end of that season.
 On August 4, Ryan hit Robin Ventura of the Chicago White Sox with a pitch, and Ventura charged the mound in order to fight Ryan, who was 20 years his senior.
 Ryan secured the 26-year-old Ventura in a headlock with his left arm, while pummeling Ventura's head with his right fist six times before catcher Iván Rodríguez was able to pull Ventura away from Ryan.
 Ryan stated afterwards that it was the same maneuver he used on steers he had to brand on his Texas ranch.
 Videos of the incident were played that evening throughout the country.
 While Ventura was ejected, Ryan–who had barely moved from his spot on the mound in the fracas–was allowed to remain in the game.
 White Sox manager Gene Lamont vehemently argued this, leading to his own ejection.
 Ryan pitched a hitless game the rest of the way.
 He had been determined to be more aggressive after coming out on the wrong side of an altercation with Dave Winfield in 1980.